fjooord/OffTheChain/README.md

 # OffTheChain
 Simple game made in python processing where a chain chomp breaks off its chain and chases around Toad.

+How to play:
+- Download or clone the repo
+- Install processing and the py processing 3 if not done already
+- Click play and the game will go through all the intro scenes
+- Once at the street maze use the WASD keys to maneuver through the game
+- Catch Toad and you win

 Game Scenes:
 1. Chomp on pole and Toad is taunting
 2. The chain breaks into a lot of pieces